 Promoting STEAM in schools

+In support of this, Griffith College is providing a STEAM (Science, Technology, Engineering, Arts and Maths) Bursary for DEIS second level schools nationwide, in partnership with CPL Recruitment.
 This bursary provides the winning schools with between €2,000 and €5,000 to use towards STEAM facilities and training for students and staff.
-The initiative was supported by a range of leading firms including Wolfgang Digital, Microsoft and Core, who agreed to provide site visits, interview workshops and ‘day in the life’ events where students can meet members of their current teams.
+The initiative is supported by a range of leading firms including Wolfgang Digital, Microsoft and Core, who have agreed to provide site visits, interview workshops and ‘day in the life’ events where students can meet members of their current teams.

-The I.T. department at Griffith College has also committed to revamping a winning school's computer lab with improved, updated PCs as part of Griffith’s Corporate Social Responsibility initiatives.
+The I.T. department at Griffith College is also committed to revamping a winning school's computer lab with improved, updated PCs as part of Griffith’s Corporate Social Responsibility initiatives.

 - St. John’s De La Salle, Ballyfermot